airtoxin/glue-mapreduce/README.md

 __Important__: To quote command need to assign argument.

 These behavior also can control by `mr.mode` variable.
 This valiable can be taken `'local'`, `'mapper'` or `'reducer'`. e.g. `mr.mode = 'local'` runs local Map-Reduce aggregation.

+###Testing
+If you want to test your script, following command can be test hadoop mode.

+`node myscript.js map < myinput.txt | sort | node myscript.js red`